UnitedHealth Group Incorporated (NYSE:UNH) Shares Sold by Kraft Asset Management LLC

-UnitedHealth Group (NYSE:UNH – Get Free Report) last issued its quarterly earnings data on Friday, October 13th.
-The healthcare conglomerate reported $6.56 earnings per share for the quarter, beating analysts’ consensus estimates of $6.33 by $0.23.
-UnitedHealth Group had a return on equity of 26.58% and a net margin of 6.02%.
-The company had revenue of $92.36 billion during the quarter, compared to analysts’ expectations of $91.41 billion.
-During the same quarter in the previous year, the business earned $5.79 earnings per share.
-The firm’s revenue for the quarter was up 14.2% on a year-over-year basis.
-As a group, equities research analysts expect that UnitedHealth Group Incorporated will post 24.93 EPS for the current year.
+UnitedHealth Group (NYSE:UNH – Get Free Report) last posted its quarterly earnings data on Friday, October 13th.
+The healthcare conglomerate reported $6.56 EPS for the quarter, topping the consensus estimate of $6.33 by $0.23.
+The business had revenue of $92.36 billion for the quarter, compared to analyst estimates of $91.41 billion.
+UnitedHealth Group had a net margin of 6.02% and a return on equity of 26.58%.
+UnitedHealth Group’s quarterly revenue was up 14.2% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $5.79 earnings per share.
+Equities analysts expect that UnitedHealth Group Incorporated will post 24.93 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, September 19th.
-Investors of record on Monday, September 11th were issued a dividend of $1.88 per share.
-This represents a $7.52 dividend on an annualized basis and a yield of 1.42%.
-The ex-dividend date of this dividend was Friday, September 8th.
-UnitedHealth Group’s dividend payout ratio is presently 32.64%.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, September 19th.
+Shareholders of record on Monday, September 11th were given a $1.88 dividend.
+The ex-dividend date was Friday, September 8th.
+This represents a $7.52 dividend on an annualized basis and a dividend yield of 1.42%.
+UnitedHealth Group’s payout ratio is currently 32.64%.

 UnitedHealth Group Incorporated operates as a diversified health care company in the United States.
 It operates through four segments: UnitedHealthcare, Optum Health, Optum Insight, and Optum Rx.
 The UnitedHealthcare segment offers consumer-oriented health benefit plans and services for national employers, public sector employers, mid-sized employers, small businesses, and individuals; health care coverage, and health and well-being services to individuals age 50 and older addressing their needs; Medicaid plans, children's health insurance and health care programs; and health and dental benefits, and hospital and clinical services, as well as health care benefits products and services to state programs caring for the economically disadvantaged, medically underserved, and those without the benefit of employer-funded health care coverage.